Jared-Richard/Jared-Richard.github.io/_posts/2021-03-11-physics-presentations.md

 ---
 layout: post
-title: Interstellar and The Information Paradox
+title: 'Interstellar' and The Information Paradox
 category: physics
 ---